jupyter-book/jupyter-book/docs/content/content-blocks.md

 ## Glossaries

-Glossaries allow you to define terms in a glossary, and then link back to the glossary throughout your content.
+Glossaries allow you to define terms in a glossary so you can then link back to it throughout your content.
 You can create a glossary with the following
 syntax:

 ````md
 ```{glossary}
-term one
+Term one
   An indented explanation of term 1

 A second term